 It’s no secret that CEOs often have a hard time handing over parts of their business to others, including third-party providers – and we completely understand.
-Especially if you founded the company, or have been at its helm for awhile, the thought of giving up control or looping in another team to help you can be panic-inducing.
+Especially if you founded the company, or have been at its helm for a while, the thought of giving up control or looping in another team to help you can be panic-inducing.
 How do you know if you’ve found a trustworthy business partner?
-Or if business process (BP) outsourcing is right for you in the first place?
+Or if the business process (BP) outsourcing is right for you in the first place?
 It’s not always an easy decision to make, and trust is a key factor to consider as you think about it.

 If you’re still considering outsourcing pros and cons, here are a few ways you can cut through your doubt and get some answers that will help you gain some trust.

 When you’ve built your team, you have confidence in their capabilities.
 So when you’re thinking of outsourcing, it’s only natural to wonder if the new team you’ll be working with can meet your expectations.
 So as you search to find a trustworthy business partner, it’s important to find out concretely whether they can perform as well as – or better than – the team you have handling that department or task currently.

 The solution?
 Ask.
 Any qualified BP outsourcing provider, like Conectys, would be happy to share Key Performance Indicators (KPI) and Operational Performance Indicators (OPI) with you so you can compare them against what you’re achieving now.
 For example, if you want to outsource customer service, ask for the provider’s Average Handle Time (AHT), Customer Satisfaction (CSAT), and Net Promoter scores (NPS) of a similar client.
 This will tell you a lot about the kind of performance you can expect.